Frequently Asked Question

 NUT (Network UPS Tools) Setup on Proxmox

-Purpose: This guide configures NUT to monitor an SNMP-enabled UPS (such as Riello, APC, etc) on Proxmox, allowing for graceful shutdown during power events.
+Purpose: This guide configures NUT to monitor an SNMP-enabled UPS (such as Riello, APC, etc) on Proxmox, allowing for graceful shutdown during power events (A USB USB is very similar but doesn't require snmp or nut-snmp and you will probably use the usbid-ups driver which is included).

 1. Installation